worldamazing/plan/docs/amazing-papers/on-land.md

 The current map is not the final answer.

-Humanity still has to become worthy of the Earth it lives on.
+Humanity must once again become worthy of the Earth it shares.